alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

 ### 3.3.
 Equals and hashcode are not implemented

 If we are using objects that don't have implemented the `equals` and `hashcode` and we had them into a `Set` it will grow, and it will ignore duplicates.
-We will not be able to remove these objects after adding them into this data structure.
+We will not be able to remove these objects after adding them to this data structure.

 ```java
 public class MyObject{